Version 13.3

 Yes, one can lease a property.
 One will need to provide the following documentation:

-• a signed copy of the contract (property can either be leased or purchased) stating the lessee/owner’s name,
+• a signed copy of the lease contract stating the lessee/owner’s name,

 • the number of bedrooms within the property,